Camel Cricket Identification & Prevention

 In addition to caves, camel crickets live outside in the damp soil under mulch, rocks, landscaping ties, woodpiles, leaf piles, and other organic debris.
 They are also found in the soil around drains and sewers and under air conditioners.

-Help from a professional pest control expert is the best way to eliminate camel crickets and keep them from returning.
+Help from an Elizabeth City pest control expert is the best way to eliminate camel crickets and keep them from returning.
 The highly trained technicians at Albemarle Termite & Pest Control are ready to help.
 Our family-owned company prioritizes customers first and works hard to exceed expectations.
-If you are looking for affordable, safe, and effective pest control solutions, call us today.
+If you are looking for affordable, safe, and effective home pest control solutions, call us today.